 DevOps Unlock Your Full Potential with KodeKloud's Free Week: A Comprehensive Guide Exciting news for all the DevOps enthusiasts out there!
 KodeKloud’s highly popular Free Week is back, offering everything in the standard plan for free - for an entire week.
 This includes access to all 50+ premium courses and 400+ hands-on labs, allowing you to explore the most in-demand skills

 DevOps What Is Containerization?
 Containerization is a modern technology that has drastically transformed the software deployment process.
 It involves packaging software applications and all their dependencies into a single, self-contained unit known as a container.
-So, what is a container?
-A container is a package containing all the necessary components required to run an
+What is a container?
+A container is a package containing all the necessary dependencies required to run an application.

 Twelve-Factor App What is 12-Factor App?
 Twelve Factor App Methodology Explained.
 In the past, standalone applications were the most common way to deliver software.
-These applications were installed and run on the user's local computer, without requiring external resources.
-However, over the years, there has been a significant increase in the use of web technologies, leading to the delivery of software
+These applications were installed and run on the user's local computer without requiring external resources.
+However, over the years, there has been a significant increase in the use of web technologies, leading to the delivery

 Docker Docker Exec: How to Enter Into a Docker Container's Shell?
 Docker is a platform that helps run applications inside containers.
 Once you have your application running in a container, you might want to carry out some tasks that require you to get inside the container.
 For example, you might want to modify files or directories, install new packages, or perhaps